Jef Nys: Early years

 His teachers, seeing his talent, urged him to drop his technical studies and to focus solely on his art.
-In 1943 he entered the Royal Academy of Fine Arts of Antwerp, led by Baron Isidoor Opsomer, where one of his teachers was Jan Van Der Loo, a portrettist.
+In 1943, he entered the Royal Academy of Fine Arts of Antwerp, led by Baron Isidoor Opsomer, where one of his teachers was Jan Van Der Loo, a portrettist.
 Here Nys got the background and craftmanship that would serve him throughout his career.
-At the same time, Jef Nys started working at AFIM, a small animation study, with his fellow student Bob de Moor and Ray Goossens.
-But when the Academy became aware of this, he had to quit his job at the studio to stay at the Academy.
-He continued his studies until the Academy closed down due to the threat of V-1 flying bombs.
+At the same time, Jef Nys started working at AFIM, a small animation studio, with his fellow student Bob de Moor and Ray Goossens.
+But when the academy became aware of this, he had to quit his job at the studio to stay at the academy.
+He continued his studies until the academy closed down due to the threat of V-1 flying bombs.

 After the war, he started working at 't Pallieterke, a satirical weekly newspaper, where he made political cartoons, illustrations, and his first comics.
 As a child, Nys had seen Snow White and the Seven Dwarfs, and it had made a lasting impression on him.
 In 1947, this inspired him to send a letter to the Walt Disney Company with some samples of his work, hoping to be offered a job there.
-The Company was not seeking anyone at the time, but the rejection letter was otherwise very encouraging, stating that "Your work was extremely interesting and enjoyed very much by those in the studio who judged it[...]" and "It is the opinion of our art critics that your samples show considerable ability and properly developed and applied, you should go far in an art career" Between 1946 and 1955, he made some short-lived comics (both comic strips and stop comics) for different newspapers, mainly the Gazet van Antwerpen.
+Although the company was not hiring at the time, the rejection letter was otherwise very encouraging, stating that "Your work was extremely interesting and enjoyed very much by those in the studio who judged it[...]" and "It is the opinion of our art critics that your samples show considerable ability and properly developed and applied, you should go far in an art career" Between 1946 and 1955, he made some short-lived comics (both comic strips and stop comics) for different newspapers, mainly the Gazet van Antwerpen.
 For Het Handelsblad he produced his first longer series, Amedeus en Seppeke.
 Meanwhile, he had to fulfill his military duty from 1952 until 1957, working every Saturday with the Air Defense.